 Checking the Erase cluster tips checkbox will erase the Cluster Tips of files on the specified drive.
 Symbolic links, hard links and Junctions will not be followed.

+Starting from Eraser 6.1, mounted network drives (with a drive letter) are also displayed in the drop-down list, allowing the unused space erasure of network drives.

+For the unused space erasure of network drives to work properly, knowledge of the NAS is required: only the partition which the drive is mounted on will be erased.
+Furthermore, if quotas are enforced, Eraser may not be aware of it and the unused space erasure may not work as expected, even if Eraser completes the task successfully.

 Recycle bin specifies that all files in the current user’s recycle bin is erased.

 Creating Recurring Tasks